nixworks/public/news/2013/03/24/index.md

 ##### Bolivia
 ### [Bolivia's President Evo Morales vows to take a border dispute with Chile to the International Court of Justice in The Hague. ](/news/2013/03/24/bolivia-s-president-evo-morales-vows-to-take-a-border-dispute-with-chile-to-the-international-court-of-justice-in-the-hague.md)
-_Context: President of Bolivia, border dispute, International Court of Justice, Bolivia, Chile, Evo Morales, The Hague_
+_Context: President of Bolivia, Bolivia, The Hague, International Court of Justice, Evo Morales, Chile, border dispute_

 ##### US Secretary of State
 ### [US Secretary of State John Kerry arrives in Iraq on an unannounced visit to press for greater co-operation over the conflict in Syria. ](/news/2013/03/24/us-secretary-of-state-john-kerry-arrives-in-iraq-on-an-unannounced-visit-to-press-for-greater-co-operation-over-the-conflict-in-syria.md)